jamesrswift/ionio-illustrate/src/lib.typ

 #import "util.typ": *
 #import "defaults.typ": *

+#let mass-spectrum-modes =(
+  "single", "dual-reflection"
+)

 /// Returns an object representing mass spectrum content.
 ///
-/// - data (array): The mass spectrum in the format of a 2D array, or an array of dictionarys.
+/// - data1 (array): The mass spectrum in the format of a 2D array, or an array of dictionarys.
 ///         By default, the mass-charges ratios are in the first column, and the relative
 ///         intensities are in the second column.
+/// - data2 (array): similar format as `data1`, but to contain a second mass spectrum.
 /// - args (dictionary): Override default behaviour of the mass spectrum by overriding methods,
 ///         or setting fields.
 /// -> dictionary, none
 #let mass-spectrum(
-  data,
   args: (:),
+  data1, data2: none,
 ) = {

   let prototype = (